Skip to Content

 Frequently Asked Questions (FAQs)

-This category includes expenses essential for survival and basic living standards.
-Key examples are housing (rent/mortgage), utilities, groceries, basic transportation, insurance premiums, and minimum debt payments.
+This category includes essential expenses such as housing, utilities, groceries, transportation, insurance, and minimum debt payments.

 Written byBestmoney Staff